-Strengthening the Pledge of commitment: Applicants who are below 16 years of age and over 60 years of age are to make the Pledge of Commitment to all streams of citizenship by application, including citizenship by decent, adoption, and resumption.
+Strengthening the Pledge of commitment: Applicants below 16 years of age and over 60 years of age are to make the Pledge of Commitment to all streams of citizenship by application, including citizenship by descent, adoption, and resumption.

 Department officials said citizenship applications had fallen to a low “plateau” since immigration minister Peter Dutton announced the crackdown in April.

-It is also mentioned that there is not any indication yet now from the senators who voted against the bill have changed their mind.
+It is also mentioned that there is no indication yet now that the senators who voted against the bill have changed their minds.

-According to the immigration department, there are more than 118,00 people who are waiting for Australian citizenship application.
+According to the immigration department, more than 118,00 people are waiting for Australian citizenship applications.

 Minister Dutton confirmed that those waiting for a response to their applications would now be processed under the existing rules.